git-leaf/passphrase-ua/docs/prd.md

 ## 1. Executive Summary

-**Passphrase UA** is a client-side password and passphrase generator with first-class support for Ukrainian language dictionaries.
+**Passphrase UA** is a client-side password and passphrase generator with first-class support for Ukrainian language wordlists.
 The project aims to fill the gap in Ukrainian-language Diceware implementations while providing a secure, privacy-focused, and user-friendly tool for generating strong passwords and passphrases across multiple languages.

 ### Vision
-To become the go-to passphrase generation tool for Ukrainian-speaking users while demonstrating the first comprehensive Ukrainian Diceware dictionaries, and serving as a flexible, multilingual password generation platform for privacy-conscious users worldwide.
+To become the go-to passphrase generation tool for Ukrainian-speaking users while demonstrating the first comprehensive Ukrainian Diceware wordlists, and serving as a flexible, multilingual password generation platform for privacy-conscious users worldwide.

 ### Primary Goals
 1. Provide secure, client-side password/passphrase generation
-2. Introduce and showcase Ukrainian Diceware dictionaries (small, normal, large)
+2. Introduce and showcase Ukrainian Diceware wordlists (small, normal, large)
 3. Support multiple generation methods with extensible architecture
 4. Ensure complete offline functionality and privacy